danielzj05/gesture-recognition/README.md

 # gesture-recognition
 Integrating Arduino with Python-based hand gesture recognition to control LED outputs in real time.
 Used computer vision to detect gestures and translate them into electrical signals via serial communication.
-For people who are looking for python documentation, this video was very helpful: https://www.youtube.com/watch?v=NGEyIfX4GGk (not a shoutout or anything like that but future developers might find this really helpful)
+For people who are looking for python documentation for mediapip handlandmark, this video was very helpful: https://www.youtube.com/watch?v=NGEyIfX4GGk (not a shoutout or anything like that but future developers might find this really helpful)